Cloud File Sharing

 After registering a Box account, you can share files and folders.
 These files and folders can be shared with anyone inside or outside the team.
 Anyone with a folder sharing link can add files to the folder.

-How to Perform Box File Sharing [3 Options]
+3 Common Options to Perform Box File Sharing

 Box provides two easy ways to share files with people, each suitable for different situations.
 If you only want to share files with one or two people, messaging might be ideal.
 If you want the file to be available to a large number of people (or the public), it is usually best to get a link to the file and post the link on your website or blog.
 You can also collaborate with users by granting them access to folders.